 ||Energy Savings (kWh)

 ||Payback Period (Years)

 |Low-pressure irrigation with Boom (Meter 2)

 |189kW solar PV and 500kWh battery system

 On the large account, a submergible pump moves approximately 62 ML of water from the creek to the dam per annum.
 It is then used for supplying drinking water to the piggery and an irrigation system.
 For the piggery, water is treated and pumped to the piggery holding tanks, which operate on a low limit float switch.
 For irrigation, a manually operated pump with a 37kW motor delivers water through a 150mm diameter pipe to irrigate the lower paddock through a travelling gun.

-The upper paddock, attached to the smaller account, uses a similar system: A 37kW motor and pump with a measured absorbed power of 24.6 kW delivers water from the dam to the irrigator through 150mm piping.
+The upper paddock, attached to the smaller account, uses a similar system, a 37kW motor and pump with a measured absorbed power of 24.6 kW deliver water from the dam to the irrigator through 150mm piping.
 The annual water consumption calculated based on account energy and pump performance is roughly 33.5ML per annum.
 Irrigation for both paddocks is completed during daylight hours and manually operated based on farming experience and crop type.

-The currently recommended solution, the replacement of a low-pressure irrigation system without boom, includes an implementation cost of $10,000 and allows the farm to reduce 2% of its total energy consumption, with carbon savings of 5 t CO2-e per year.
+The recommended solution is the replacement of a low-pressure irrigation system without boom, which includes an implementation cost of $10,000 and allows the farm to reduce 2% of its total energy consumption, with carbon savings of 4.4 t CO2-e per year.